davidgristwood/rom-com-or-not-rom-com/README.md

 It was inspired by [Mark Kermode's Secrets of Cinema](https://www.bbc.co.uk/programmes/b0bbn5pt) excellent series on the BBC, which examines classic film genres, such as rom-coms, comedies, etc, and explores the structures, formats, film techniques and plot points that are common to each of these genres.

 In the project we take a somewhat less sophisticated approach to this same concept, but instead we do textual analysis on a whole bunch of movie scripts, by genre, and then use a classification machine learning algorithm to codify this, so that we can then take an arbitrary piece of text and rate it for the likelihood of it being in one of the genres we have analysed.
-So, with a big Hello to Jason Isaacs, lets check it out....
+So, with a big Hello to Jason Isaacs, let's see how it works....

 # Getting Going